 Dacorum Neighbourhood Watch Newsletter Project

-West Herts College Media students have teamed up with Dacorum Neighbourhood Watch to produce a newsletter, raising awareness of crime prevention and safer communities.
+West Herts College Journalism students have teamed up with Dacorum Neighbourhood Watch to produce a newsletter, raising awareness of crime prevention and safer communities.

 The newsletter will feature advice for young people on how to stay safe on the streets and online, and will share local news stories.